Transferring Apple services when using federated authentication with Apple Business Manager

 Approved organizations that self-repair Apple products need to plan their transition and may need to work with the Apple GSX teams, whose email addresses are listed below, along with the countries or regions they cover.

 email@example.com (for traditional Chinese language support, include Chinese in the email’s subject line)

 Access to GSX is limited to approved domains and invited Managed Apple IDs.
 Before enabling federation, create at least one Managed Apple ID in an approved domain and invite that user to GSX.
 After personal Apple IDs are removed from the domain, Managed Apple IDs can be created using the same name; these Managed Apple IDs must be invited to GSX.
 If those individuals have certifications, email firstname.lastname@example.org to have those certifications moved between accounts.

-If necessary, you can update account information for your organisation by signing in at http://aamt.apple.com/.
+If necessary, you can update account information for your organization by signing in at http://aamt.apple.com/.

 If you are asked to update your personal Apple ID, see the Apple Support article If you are asked to update your Apple ID email address.